 If both your tile and grout are looking tired, then tile reglazing might be a better option.
 While reglazing isn’t traditionally a DIY option, it is more affordable than having your tile entirely replaced, and it creates beautiful results.

 When you have your tile reglazed, a professional will repair any broken tiles and acid etch them to remove any shine.
 They’ll then clean the tiles with chemicals before spraying on three or four coats of glossy enamel.
 The enamel will cover the tiles and the grout, making them look brand-new.
 The results can last up to 15 years.

-ImproveNet estimates that reglazing all of your bathroom tiles costs an average of $1,000 for larger projects, but be sure to get quotes from local professionals to get a better sense of what your project would cost.
+CostOwl estimates that reglazing all of your bathroom tiles could cost $1,000 to $2,000, but be sure to get quotes from local professionals to get a better sense of what your project would cost.